AdobeDocs/analytics.en/help/analyze/analysis-workspace/c-panels/c-segment-comparison/segment-comparison.md

 Similar to the Top Metrics table, the Segment Comparison Tool provides a Top Dimension Items table illustrating the most differentiating dimension items across all of your dimensions.
 Each row shows the percentage of each segment exhibiting this dimension item.

-For example, if comparing “Segment A” with “Segment B”, the Top Dimension Items table might reveal that 100% of visitors in “Segment A” had the dimension item Browser Type: Google, whereas only 19.6% of “Segment B” had this dimension item.
+For example, if comparing "Segment A" with "Segment B", the Top Dimension Items table might reveal that 100% of visitors in "Segment A" had the dimension item Browser Type: Google, whereas only 19.6% of "Segment B" had this dimension item.

 ![](assets/top-dimension-item1.png)